JLMin/ConciseUI/README.md

 ## How to Install

-The easiest way is subscribe on Steam Workshop: [Concise UI](https://steamcommunity.com/sharedfiles/filedetails/?id=1671978687)
+The easiest way is to subscribe on [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1671978687).

-Or you want to install it manually, download GitHub version: [Zip-File](https://github.com/JLMin/ConciseUI/archive/master.zip)
+Or you can install this mod manually, [download](https://github.com/JLMin/ConciseUI/archive/master.zip).

 ## License